alexbiehl/cabal-backpack-register-repro/README.md

 I suspect there is something fishy somehwere around modules with family instances here, maybe the consistency check happens too early and loads interfaces although it shouldn't?

+## Update

+while I have no idea if the assumption, that GHC doesn't load dependencies (why else would it work to invoke --abi-hash withour package db, right?).
+Maybe we just need to be able to load the other sublibraries interface files?